 - Career: The risk going to the office has on your career.

-- For example, working from home could mean you miss out on opportunities at work to impress your boss.
+- For example, working from home could mean you miss out on opportunities to impress your boss.

 - Economics: The risk going to the office has on your family’s finances.